HopkinsLaboratory/Graphormer-IR/README.md

 Since we are unable to provide this data, we instead provide sample data in /scripts/sample_data/ and indices that interface with our code and to provide an approximate template for evaluation.

 # Usage
-This repository contains the code you need to reproduce the work in our recent publication (https://doi.org/10.1021/acs.jcim.4c00378).
+This repository contains the code you need to reproduce the work in our recent publications.
 Most of our usage is identical to that found in the original Graphormer paper.
-But to briefly summarize the novelties and changes in this work

-- Training models can be accomplished using the /examples/property_prediction/IR_spec.sh script.
-Here you can tune most model parameters.
-- Training data is loaded from  /examples/property_prediction/training_dataset/IrSpectraDataset_train.py.
-Here you can modify node features, edge features, where we perform combinatoric edge mapping, and we manually add on the global graph node to describe solvent phase.
-We use modified versions of the DGLLifeScience featurization functions (found in featurizing_helpers.py)
+- We have included dataloaders for IR, IRIS, and DFT spectra found in examples/property prediciton with bash scripts to run training.
+Here you can tune model hyperparameters, finetune pre-trainined models (while freezing layers), and change your data source
 - Our learned graph node feature encoder is found in /graphormer/modules/graphormer_layers.py.
 If you change the number/shape of input node features you will have to edit this code as well
 - The model itself is in /graphormer/models/graphormer.py.
-Most hyperparameters can be tuned from the bash script"
+Most hyperparameters can be tuned from the bash scripts
 - Once you have a trained model, evaluation occurs at /graphormer/evaluate/evaluate.sh.
-Make sure your model hyperparameteres match those from the model that you trained on.
+Make sure your model hyperparameteres match those used in training.
-- Evaluation functions are found at /graphormer/evaluate/evaluate.py - you can extract your predicted spectra, SMILES codes, and SIS scores from this script if you want to export the data
+- Evaluation functions are found at /graphormer/evaluate/evaluate.py - you can extract your predicted spectra, SMILES codes, and SIS scores.
+Data can be saved by modifying the save_path flag in teh bash script
-- The scripts that we used for spectral preprocessing are available in /scripts/, performing molecular filtering, phase consolidation, baseline aliasing, interpolation, phase exclusion, etc.
+- Additional data manipulation scripts (baseline correction, etc.) can be found in /scripts/
+- Sample data for training IR and DFT models are found in /sample_data/.
+IRIS spectra were not released in this study because of conflicts with other publications.
+The model weights trained on this data are available at Zenodo (see below)

 # Models